 5. Be a sleep consultant.
 Large numbers of people have difficulty in sleeping at night.
 This is not usually a medical problem, but can be corrected by using a suitable method or attitude of mind.
 Provide people in your area with confidential advice about how to sleep soundly.

 6. Start a venture which designs and manufactures portable theatrical footlights.
-Potential buyers of these footlights include: amateur theatre and dance groups, pop and rock groups, children's entertainers, variety entertainers, nightclubs and mobile disc jockeys.
+Potential buyers of these footlights include: amateur theatre and dance groups, pop and rock bands, children's entertainers, variety entertainers, nightclubs and DJs.

-7. Create an enterprise which rents computers to private and business users.
+7. Create an enterprise which rents computers and other tech to private and business users.
 The computers you rent out might be new and second hand.
 Also rent out peripherals such as printers, stands and feeders.
 Use local media to inform people about your hire service.

-10. Set up a firm which publishes a monthly computer cassette program for home computer enthusiasts who want to improve their program writing skills (e.g. C++, html or web design).
-Each cassette might give ideas, examples and tips about how to become a better computer programmer.
+10. Set up a firm which has courses for home computer enthusiasts who want to improve their program writing skills (e.g. C++, html or web design).
+You might give ideas, examples and tips about how to become a better computer programmer.

-11. Start a firm which organises educational holidays and weekend breaks for computing enthusiasts who want to further their programming skills.
+11. Start a firm which organises educational holidays and weekend breaks for older people who are computer shy and who want to learn something and also to have some social interaction.
 The courses might be held at a bed and breakfast house out of season.
-Advertise your holidays and breaks in computing magazines.
+Advertise your holidays and breaks in older people's literature.

 12. Design and publish diaries for each star sign.
 The special feature of these diaries is that a star reading is given for each day of the coming year.
 Have these diaries mounted in a special display rack.
 Get astrological shops to accept one of your racks.